martina328/martina328/README.md

 - ⚡ Fun fact: ...
 -->

-🇯🇵 Born and Raised in Japan
+😄 Pronouns: She/Her <br>
-🇰🇷 Studied abroad in South Korea for a semester
+🇯🇵 Born and Raised in Japan <br>
-😄 Pronouns: She/Her
+🇰🇷 Studied abroad in South Korea for a semester <br>